 My Next Book Dick and Winn's WW2 Adventures will be released in about a month.
+It has now been submitted for copy editing.
+Fingers crossed.

 My parents lived through the Second World War.
 My father was in the British Army for about seven years.
 My mother endured the Blitz and dealt with the disruptions to daily life war causes.
 This new book contains 22 short stories of their varied adventures.
 Please read an example below.